GeekTrainer/help-desk-bot-lab/exercise2-TicketSubmissionDialog.md

 * Ask the user for information about the problem
 * Create an in-memory API to store ticket information

-Here is a sample converstion with the bot:
+Here is a sample converastion with the bot:

   ![exercise2-emulator-adaptivecards](./Node/images/exercise2-emulator-adaptivecards.png)